ancfoster/Zenith-Expedition-Cruises/README.md

 This site sells goods to individual customers, and therefore follows a `Business to Customer` model.
 By having an ecommerce website Zenith Expedition Cruises is able to take new bookings 24 hours a day.

-It is still in its early development stages, although it already has a newsletter, and links for social media marketing.
+It is still in its early development stages, although it already has a newsletter, and links for social media in the footer marketing.

 Social media can potentially build a community of users around the business, and boost site visitor numbers, especially when using larger platforms such a Facebook.